Middle School Attendance/Truancy Policy

 Make Up Work During Absences

-The make up rule application for students who are receiving Home or Hospital Instruction is set forth in the Student Services section of the Handbook under the heading Home and Hospital Instruction.
+The makeup rule applicable for students who are receiving Home or Hospital Instruction is set forth in the Student Services of this Handbook under the heading Home and Hospital Instruction.

 Late Arrivals to School

 When a student arrives late to school, he/she must report to the office.
 The office will issue a tardy pass to admit him/her to class.
-Work missed may be made up if the teacher permits it.
 The date of the tardy will be recorded by the office.
 Students will be allowed only four (4) tardies each semester for any reason, such as appointments, car problems, oversleeping, etc. The only exceptions shall be unavoidable medical or dental appointments which cannot be scheduled during non-school hours.
 These must be accompanied by parent verification in a written note or in a phone call.

 Leaving School Early